siyuanligit/Simple-Shiny-App/README.md

-# Simple-Shiny-App
+# Simple-Shiny-WebApp

-A simple shiny app for data visualization.
+A simple shiny dashboard for data visualization.